BLACKujira/RTF2ModManager/README.md

 1. This program lacked sufficient testing after development and may contain some bugs.
 Its performance in different system environments has not yet been clearly determined.
 2. Due to the small number of current R-Type Final 2 Mods, the Mod information is hard-coded into the program, making it less convenient for expansion.
 The Mods themselves are also placed within the program directory, and there is no online update function yet.
-3. Although the program itself is not complex, the compressed file is large due to the inclusion of the *.NET 8.0 Runtime*, *UE4SS zDEV-UE4SS_v3.0.1*, and the *G-Type Origin Mod*.
-Please be patient during the download.
+3. Although the program itself is relatively lightweight, the compressed file is large because it includes the .NET 8.0 Runtime, zDEV-UE4SS_v3.0.1, and the G-Type Origin Mod